 Bugatti Logo History

-Bugatti cars regularly participated in racing to showcase their engineering prowess.
-In fact, Bugatti had a one-two finish at the first Monaco Grand Prix.
+Bugatti cars frequently participated in racing events to demonstrate their engineering excellence.
+Notably, Bugatti achieved a one-two finish at the inaugural Monaco Grand Prix, underscoring the brand’s prowess in motorsports and its commitment to pushing the boundaries of automotive performance.

 Bugatti radiator grille – Is it a horseshoe or an egg?